 Oh man, do I love naming.
-My dream job was naming lipstick and nail polish colours, that is, until I became pregnant.
-Then my all time favourite thing to do was name babies.
+My dream job was naming lipstick and nail polish colors, that is until I became pregnant.
+Then my all time favorite thing to do was name babies.
 The only problem was my dumb husband was weighing in with his opinion.
 “What do you mean you don’t like that name?!
 That’s the best name on the planet!”
 Once you mixed my hormones in with my outrage, you can imagine that I was about as pleasant as a cat in a bathtub.

 I scoured every book, every site, and crossed referenced it with Google searches to make sure we weren’t naming him after a serial killer, Rhymezone to make sure my baby’s name didn’t rhyme with “mucous” or “twat,” and domain registers to purchase their name as a .com so someone couldn’t buy it and say horrible things about them when they were 17 (I read an article and went off the deep end).